germabyte/folder-structure-creator/README.md

-## Description
-This script is designed to automate the creation of a folder structure on Google Drive.
-It creates a root folder named "mese esempio" (example month) and populates it with four subfolders named "settimana1", "settimana2", "settimana3", and "settimana4" (week1, week2, week3, and week4).
-Each of these subfolders contains a custom set of subfolders.
+# Google Drive Folder Structure Creator

+This is a simple Google Apps Script code that helps you create a specific folder structure inside your Google Drive.
+The script creates a main folder for a specific month with subfolders for each week, and in each week's folder, it creates more subfolders for daily activities or events.

-## Usage
+## How to use

-1. Open a new Google Apps Script project in Google Drive (https://script.google.com).
+1. Open your Google Drive and create a new Google Apps Script project.
-2. Replace any existing code with the provided script.
+2. Copy the code from the provided script and paste it into the Code.gs file.
+3. Replace the `mese` variable's value with the month you want to create the folder structure for (e.g., 'January 2022').
-3. Update the `parentFolderId` variable with the ID of the parent folder on your Google Drive where you want to create the "mese esempio" folder.
+4. Replace the `parentFolderId` variable's value with the ID of the parent folder where you want to create the monthly folder.
+(To get the ID, open the parent folder in Google Drive, and the ID is the long string in the middle of the URL in the address bar.)
-4. If desired, modify the `mese`, `weekNames`, and `weekFolderNames` variables to customize the folder structure.
+5. If you want to customize the names or the number of week folders and their subfolders, modify the `weekFolders` array accordingly.
-5. Save the script, then click on the "Run" button to execute the `createFolders` function.
+6. Save the project and click the Run button (a triangle/play icon) in the toolbar.
-6. Check your Google Drive for the new folder structure.

-## Customization
-- `mese`: The name of the root folder (default: 'mese esempio').
-- `parentFolderId`: The ID of the parent folder in which to create the root folder.
+7. The script will create the specified folder structure in the specified parent folder.

-- `weekNames`: An array containing the names of the subfolders within the root folder.
-- `weekFolderNames`: A nested array that specifies the subfolder names within each of the week folders.
+## Features

+- Creates a monthly folder inside a specific parent folder in Google Drive.
+- Creates weekly folders inside the monthly folder.
+- Creates daily activity or event subfolders inside each weekly folder.

+## Limitations

+- The script doesn't check if a folder with the same name already exists, which may lead to duplicate folders when running the script multiple times.

-## Notes
+## License

-Please ensure that you have the necessary permissions to create folders in the specified parent folder on Google Drive.
+This project is released under the MIT License.
+Please refer to the LICENSE file for more information.